alphalemon/alphalemon-docs/install-alphalemoncms.rst

 Add AlphaLemon to your composer.json file
 -----------------------------------------

-AlphaLemon CMS requires a full working Symfony 2.1 application, so download the latest Symfony2 release then open the composer.json file and add the following code:
+AlphaLemon CMS requires a **Symfony 2.3** application, so download the latest Symfony2 release then open the composer.json file and add the following requirements:

 .. code-block:: text